Get

 When to Seek Veterinary Help

-If you suspect your dog has ingested ibuprofen or is showing signs of toxicity, contact your veterinarian or an emergency animal clinic immediately.
+If you suspect your dog has ingested ibuprofen or is showing signs of toxicity, contact a veterinarian or an emergency animal clinic immediately.
 Prompt treatment is crucial to minimize the risk of long-term damage or death.

 If you need urgent veterinary advice, consult a vet online.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Safe Alternatives for Pain Relief in Dogs

 Although it’s not safe to give ibuprofen to dogs, there are other forms of pain relief you can give to dogs.
-However, you should not give your dog anything that isn’t vet-approved, so make sure to reach out to your veterinarian and have your dog examined if you think they are experiencing pain.
+However, you should not give your dog anything that isn’t vet-approved, so make sure to reach out to a veterinarian and have your dog examined if you think they are experiencing pain.

 Veterinary-Approved NSAIDs